Oyster Bay Regional Shoreline: General description

 The main entrance to the park was at the end of Neptune Boulevard, off of Marina Boulevard.
 As of 2014, EBRPD had begun construction of a second park entrance on Davis Street.

 There are seven non-reservable picnic areas along the multipurpose interior trails.
 The interior trails lead to a viewing site near the middle of the park that is marked by a sculpture named "Rising Wave.
 The 2 mile long San Francisco Bay Trail is paved from the Neptune Drive entrance to the Bill Lockyer bridge.
-According to Todd's article, dogs using paved trails (which applies to a segment of the Bay Area Trail and a nature walk), but unleashed dogs are allowed to use only unimproved and unpaved trails.
+Dogs must be leashed on paved trails (which applies to a segment of the Bay Area Trail and a nature walk), while unleashed dogs are allowed to use only unimproved and unpaved trails.

 Oyster Bay Regional Shoreline Loop is a 4.6 mile long trail in the park that can be used by dogs.
 It is rated good for all skill levels, and even has a water fountain along the route that also is accessible by dogs.

+The park contains the Oyster Bay Disc Golf course.
+This is an 18 hole course with two tee pads and two baskets, plus an alternate base to allow baskets to be moved, for every hole.
+The course provides unique views of San Francisco Bay and the city of San Francisco.